shauryatripaathi/news-shorts/README.md

 ***News Shorts***-Crisp and to the point News

-Read Fresh National and International News
+Read Latest National and International News

 **Updates Every hour**